-There are two types of speed checks in Medway: safety camera checks and speed counts.
+There are 2 types of speed checks in Medway: safety camera checks and speed counts.

 If you have received a speeding ticket, want to know where safety cameras are, or need more information about speed awareness courses then visit Kent & Medway Camera Safety Partnership website.